rudderlabs/rudderstack-docs/destinations/crm/drip.md

 | image_url | image_url |

 {% hint style="info" %}
-The `products` field itself is not mandatory but if provided then each object must contain `name` and `price` field, else that object will be dropped.
+The `products` field is not mandatory but if provided then each object must contain `name` and `price` field, else that object will be dropped.
 But track call will not be aborted.
 {% endhint %}

 ## Contact Us